yuvraj-arch/json-base64-vscode/README.md

 ## Working with Markdown
 * Open Command palattes `Shift+CMD+P` on macOS
 * To Decode base64 to formatted json search in Command palattes  `Decode Base64 To Json`
-* To Encode json to base64 search in Command palattes  `Decode Base64 To Json`
+* To Encode json to base64 search in Command palattes  `Encode Json To Base64`